damnkrishna/CyberGaurd-j/daily-notes/29-11-2025-focs-basic.md

 * *IT Act*

-The Information Technology Act provides the framework for cybersecurity, digital privacy, and data protection within India.
+The Information Technology Act provides the framework for cybersecurity, digital privacy, and data protection within India